-Patients who want a focused local evaluation can contact Key West Concierge Orthopedics to request an appointment.
+Patients who want a focused local evaluation can contact Key West Concierge Orthopedics to request an appointment, or call (305) 707-8484.

-Symptoms That Raise Concern for Fracture
+Symptoms That Raise Concern for a Fracture

 Emergency care may be needed for inability to bear weight after significant trauma, severe deformity, an open wound, loss of circulation, numbness with a cold or pale limb, major trauma, fever with a hot swollen joint, or uncontrolled pain.
 These situations should not wait for a routine appointment.

-Nonsurgical Fracture and Injury Follow-Up
+Nonsurgical Fracture Care and Follow-Up

 Some knee fractures and related injuries may be managed without surgery, depending on alignment, stability, location, and symptoms.
-Nonsurgical follow-up may include immobilization, protected weight-bearing, bracing, pain control guidance, repeat imaging, and rehabilitation when healing allows.
+Nonsurgical follow-up may include immobilization, protected weight-bearing, bracing, pain control guidance, repeat imaging, and rehabilitation once healing allows.

-When to Request Orthopedic Evaluation
+When to Request an Orthopedic Evaluation

 Medically reviewed by